 The Carry On team was back in force with Carry On Doctor and proved they hadn’t lost their touch yet.
 On its release, the film was a hit and placed itself at the third place at the British Box office of 1968 after The Jungle Book and Barbarella.
 (2) It must have felt good.

-I previously mentioned the nostalgia effect present in Carry On Doctor, and it’s particularly on this that I would like to focus on in the following article.
+I previously mentioned the nostalgia effect present in Carry On Doctor, and it’s more precisely on this that I would like to focus on in the following article.

 As Robert Ross says it in his books, Talbot Rothwell pays tributes to Norman Hudis (3) with a film that reflects the humour this one had constructed in the early Carry Ons.
-The effect of nostalgia is embodied by various elements, one of them being the return of Hattie Jacques as matron.
+The effect of nostalgia is embodied by various elements, one of them being the return of Hattie Jacques as Matron.
 The role was initially intended for Joan Sims, but she refused as she claimed Jacques was the best to play Matron.
 (4) And she was right!
 We like to think that, from Carry On Nurse to Carry On Doctor, Hattie Jacques plays the same matron (for the fact that we never know her name in Nurse), but we can spot differences.
-While Carry On Nurse‘s matron is serious, devoted, respected, but has a sense of humour, Matron Lavina also demonstrates this form of seriousness and professionalism, but she’s eventually driven by her passions and shows her true image to Dr. Tinkle in this memorable seducing scene!
+While Carry On Nurse‘s matron is serious, devoted, respected, but has a sense of humour, Matron Lavina also demonstrates this form of seriousness and professionalism.
+But she’s eventually driven by her passions and shows her real image to Dr Tinkle in this memorable seduction scene!